Logo Voyage

 This is a dangerous part of the world.
 You will not be safe, not by any measure.
 Kidnappings are somewhat common (and occasionally make headlines).
 Minefields abound, sadly.
 Stay close to your guide.
 Your willingness to visit the Tibesti Mountains should very much depend upon your appetite for risk.

-This rural area travel guide to Tibesti Mountains is an outline and needs more content.
+This rural area travel guide to Tibesti Mountains is an outline and may need more content.
 It has a template, but there is not enough information present.
 Please plunge forward and help it grow!

 Discover